Canon 1D Mark II vs Fujifilm X-A5

 - More modern: Reflects 14 years of technical progress since the 1D Mark II launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the X-A5 is the clear winner of the contest (17 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-A5 is the clear winner of the contest (19 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 |Canon 1D Mark IV« »||-||89/100||-||5/5||-||Oct 2009||4,999||-||Canon 1D Mark IV|